danielwu1998/atos-project-spec/technical-spec.md

 ### Database

-Data should be persisted in a managed AWS RDS database.
+Data should be persisted in a managed GCP SQL database.
 You will have to create the table schema for this yourself.

 Below is the expected entity diagram for a Ticket in the help queue.